ParthaPRay/Papers/README.md

 ## High Quality Journal

 *	Ray.
+P. P., “Re-evaluating the Role of AI in Scientific Writing: A Critical Analysis on ChatGPT”, Skeletal Radiology, Springer, 2023, ISSN: 1432-2161.
+(Science Citation Index) (IF: 2.1)

+*	Ray.
 P. P., “Peeking Inside GPT-4 for Medical Research and Practice”, Journal of the Chinese Medical Association, The Chinese Medical Association, Taipei, Taiwan, 2023, ISSN: 1726-4901.
 (Science Citation Index) (IF: 3.396)

 *	Ray.
 P. P., “Bridging the Gap: Integrating ChatGPT into Obstetrics and Gynecology Research - A Call to Action”, Archives of Gynecology and Obstetrics, 2023, ISSN: 1097-6868.
 (Science Citation Index) (IF: 9.8)